rafeyhusain/generative-aI/README.md

+# Problem

-# Create a page where users can upload a text file and email address.
+Create a page where users can upload a text file and email address.

 The system will run the following 2 Generative AI Prompts, and the response from the prompts will be sent to the user's email.